 During the period of this temporary suspension, ELMS will redeploy their staff and clinical resources across Pennine Lancashire to where it is best placed to support patient needs.
 There are significant increases in GP Out of Hours resources due to COVID-19, but the service needs to be delivered in a different way, with an increase in telephone and video consultations and home visits undertaken by exception, where face to face assessment is absolutely necessary.

-Patients referred to the service via 111 will be offered the same level of access via initial remote advice, care and support with face to face consultations still available at Blackburn and via home visits, by exception, following clinical assessment.
+Patients referred to the service via NHS 111 will be offered the same level of access via initial remote advice, care and support with face to face consultations still available at Blackburn and via home visits, by exception, following clinical assessment.

-We realise that this may cause some inconvenience, but we are sure that our staff, patients and community understand that we are in unprecedented times and we need to react to the needs of our population and ensure that appropriate action is taken to supress the spread of COVID-19.
+We realise that this may cause some inconvenience, but we are sure that our staff, patients and community understand that we are in unprecedented times and we need to react to the needs of our population and ensure that appropriate action is taken to suppress the spread of COVID-19.

-Please note, this notice only affects the GP Out of Hours service at Burnley General Hospital on a temporary basis and a full service will be reinstated as soon as possible.
+Please note, this notice only affects the GP Out of Hours service at Burnley General Teaching Hospital on a temporary basis and a full service will be reinstated as soon as possible.

-All other services at Burnley General Hospital, including the Urgent Care Centre, are not affected by these changes.
+All other services at Burnley General Teaching Hospital, including the Urgent Care Centre, are not affected by these changes.

-Expert physiotherapists have designed a set of six simple exercises that you can do from your own home to make sure that you are getting some exercise. - Find out more on
+Expert physiotherapists have designed a set of six simple exercises that you can do from your own home to make sure that you are getting some exercise.

 Coronavirus (COVID-19) is a new respiratory illness that has not previously been seen in humans.
 Older people, and people with pre-existing medical conditions (such as asthma, diabetes, heart disease) appear to be more vulnerable to becoming severely ill with the virus.